New York University Silver School of Social Work: Satellite campuses

-NYU Silver's MSW program is also available on the campuses of St. Thomas Aquinas College in Rockland County, New York; and Sarah Lawrence College in Westchester County, New York.
-In addition, the school offers a two-year MSW program at Shanghai and New York, in which students do their first year of coursework and practicum learning at NYU Shanghai and the second at the Washington Square Campus.
+NYU Silver's MSW program is also available on the campus of St. Thomas Aquinas College in Rockland County, New York In addition, the school offers a two-year MSW program at Shanghai and New York, in which students do their first year of coursework and practicum learning at NYU Shanghai and the second at the Washington Square Campus.

 Rankings and reputation

 In 2024 the school's MSW program was ranked 12th nationally by U.S. News and World Report.